UngluedBike/ungluedbike.github.io/cv.md

 <br/>

 ### Education
-Attended leeds university studying Mathematics, achieving a certificate of higher education.
+Attended University of Leeds studying Mathematics, achieving a certificate of higher education.

 <br/>